-A4.
+- A4.
 Demonstrate an understanding of the political nature of decision-making in planning and the significance of diversity issues, stakeholder involvement and rights in the planning process A5.
-Demonstrate an understanding of theory and make appropriate connections between theory and practice.
+Demonstrate an understanding of theory and make appropriate connections between theory - A5.
+Demonstrate an understanding of theory and make appropriate connections between theory and practice. - A6.

-A6.
 Demonstrate depth of knowledge in selected specialist areas of planning, including its social, economic, environmental and political context and its contribution to managing and creating space and place